What Is Connected TV? How CTV Advertising Works (2026)

 CTV advertising offers significantly better targeting and measurement than cable TV advertising and other linear mediums.

-If we could summarize these distinctions into a single sentence, it would be this: OTT is the delivery method, CTV is the screen, and addressable TV is cable’s attempt to play catch-up.
+If we could summarize these distinctions into a single sentence, it would be this: OTT is the delivery method, CTV is the screen, and addressable TV describes targeting capabilities that can exist across all TV environments.

 Benefits of CTV Advertising